TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## Contributing

-As it is my goal to create a community project I welcome your to submit any pull requests or open a ticket if you spot an issue.
+As it is my goal to create a community project I welcome you to submit any pull requests or open a ticket if you spot an issue.
 Please be aware that as of now the project is in a very experimental state and only serves as a proof of concept so there is probably lots of things wrong and the code is far from clean.

 ## Licence